encode/uvicorn/docs/settings.md

 **Options:** *'auto', 'asgi3', 'asgi2', 'wsgi'.* **Default:** *'auto'*.

 !!! warning
-    The internal `WSGIMiddleware` is deprecated, you should switch to [a2wsgi](https://github.com/abersheeran/a2wsgi) (`pip install a2wsgi`).
+    Uvicorn's native `WSGIMiddleware` is deprecated, you should switch to [a2wsgi](https://github.com/abersheeran/a2wsgi) (`pip install a2wsgi`).

 ## HTTP